 As a welcome bonus, you’ll earn 20,000 rewards points once you spend $2,000 in your first three months as a cardholder.
 There is no limit on the rewards you can earn, and you have five years to redeem your rewards.

 Welcome bonuses on business credit cards can surpass the 20,000 you’ll get with the Webster Visa® Business Rewards PLUS card.
-For example, the Chase Ink Business Preferred card offers a welcome bonus of 80,000 points when you spend $5,000 in the first three months.
+For example, the Chase Ink Business Preferred card offers a much better welcome bonus.
 However, the Chase card comes with a $95 annual fee, which could be a dealbreaker for the fee-averse.
 Depending on the spending category, you’ll earn either 3x or 1x points per dollar you put on the Chase Ink Business Preferred card.

 As always when you’re considering a business credit card with an annual fee, it’s a good idea to run the numbers to see if you’ll earn enough rewards to make the annual fee worth it.
 If you’re anticipating only light spending on the card, it may be better to opt for a card with no annual fee.
 If, on the other hand, you and any employees you add to the card account will be swiping right and left, an annual fee card could be worth it if the rewards are generous.